GeoSensorWebLab/arctic-web-map-pages/README.markdown

 ## Local Testing

-Use `harp` for node:
+Use `express` for Node.js:

-    $ npm install -g harp
+    $ npm install
-    $ harp server
+    $ node index.js

-Then a local instance should be available at http://localhost:9000/.
+Then a local instance should be available at http://localhost:5000/.

 ## License